pombredanne/https-github.com-z88dk-z88dk.wiki-/Tool-z80asm-syntax.md

 A section may contain ORG -1 to tell the linker to split the binary file of this section, but continue the addresses sequence from the previous section.

+### 7.26.
+PUBLIC name {, name}

+This directive declares symbols publicly available for other modules during the linking phase of the compilation process.

 ### 7.24.
 XDEF name {, name}

-This declares symbol globally available to other specified source file modules during the linking phase of the compilation process.
+This directive is obsolete.
+It has been replaced by the PUBLIC directive (See changelog.txt at the root of the z88dk project).

 ### 7.25.
 XLIB name

-When you need to create a library routine, it is necessary to declare the routine with XLIB.
-In functionality it declares the name globally available to all other modules in project, but also serves as a searchable item in libraries.
-A library routine does not contain a MODULE directive, since the XLIB name is also identified as the module name (you only specify one library routine per module).
+This directive is obsolete.
+It has been replaced by the PUBLIC directive (See changelog.txt at the root of the z88dk project).

 ### 7.26.
 XREF name {, name}

-This declares symbol as external to the current module.
-The name must have been defined as XDEF in another module to let this module reach the value of the symbol during the linking phase.
+This directive is obsolete.
+It has been replaced by the EXTERN directive (See changelog.txt at the root of the z88dk project).

 8\.
 Run time error messages
 ---------------------------